-Quick Note is a very useful iPadOS 15 feature if you have a stylus on-hand
+Quick Note is an iPadOS 15 feature that lets you jot notes down anytime

 That's it!
 From here, you can move notes as you see fit, edit them, delete them, and pretty much anything else you need to do with a regular note you've created.

 You can also use Quick Note with Safari in macOS 12 Monterey.
-However, if you're wondering about iOS 15, you'll only be able to edit existing Quick Notes and not add new ones.
+However, if you're wondering about iOS 15, you'll only be able to edit existing Quick Notes — you won't be able to add new ones with your iPhone.

 As you can see, when it comes down to how to use Quick Note on iPad, it's easy peasy, lemon squeezy!
-Do you have questions on Quick Note on iPad?
-Drop them in the comments, and we'll do our best to help you out.
+Taking notes has never been easier on your favorite iPad.